Lymph node biopsy

 What is a lymph node biopsy?

 This is a small operation where some or all of a lymph node is removed through a small cut in your skin.
-You will usually have an injection of local anaesthetic to numb the area, but in some cases you may have a general anaesthetic so that you are asleep during the biopsy.
-It depends where the lymph node is – if it’s closer to the skin it’s usually easier to remove.
+You will usually have an injection of local anaesthetic to numb the area.
+In some cases, you may have a general anaesthetic so that you are asleep during the biopsy.
+It depends where the lymph node is.
+For example, if it's closer to the skin, it’s usually easier to remove.

 You will have stitches to close the cut and a dressing to keep the area clean.
 The area might be tender and sore for a few days afterwards.
 Ask your hospital team about which painkillers you should take if you have any pain.
 If the pain gets worse, tell the hospital.